aptos-interiit/team22/README.md

 Join Aptunes on its mission to reshape the music industry, providing artists and listeners alike with a fair, transparent, and community-driven platform.

 ### Features
+* The streaming platform provides familiar controls like play, pause, and song liking while enabling easy playlist creation and song additions.
+Users craft personalized collections, shaping their music journey effortlessly.
 * Permissionless access, a hallmark feature of this platform, offers users direct and intermediary-free access to upload and broadcast music.
 It enables creators to share their music seamlessly, bypassing any restrictions or middlemen.
 * Real-time revenue distribution stands as a pivotal feature, dynamically allocating earnings based on listener interaction revenue and direct donations.
 It ensures real-time recognition and compensation for content as listeners engage, ensuring a direct and transparent support system between creators and their audience.
+* The live radio feature allows users to craft personalized stations using a vast library of available songs, tailoring their listening experience.
+Additionally, users can explore and access radio stations curated by fellow users, diving into a diverse array of musical tastes and styles.
 * Governance (DAO) emerges as a pivotal feature, empowering users to generate proposals, acquire NFT-based voting passes, and vote on platform decisions.
 Administrators utilize on/off-chain actions for effective execution.
 This governance feature grants active user participation, shaping the platform's direction efficiently and inclusively.